Preparing the Next Generation to Manage Wealth

-However, failure to have conversations about the family’s wealth and educate younger members on financial management can lead to long-term problems, says Daryl Craft, Senior Vice President and Wealth Advisory Services Manager at BOK Financial.
+However, failure to have conversations about the family’s wealth and educate younger members on financial management can lead to long-term problems, says Molly Kerr, Senior Vice President and Market Executive at The Private Bank at BOK Financial.
 It can lead to poor documentation and organization as well as financial mismanagement by adult children who were never taught to manage or value money.
 It can also cause a lack of participation among family members in the wealth-transfer process.

-“I think there is a fear that once the future heirs know the size of the estate that they potentially will become less motivated to become a success themselves,” Craft adds.
+“I think there is a fear that once the future heirs know the size of the estate that they potentially will become less motivated to become a success themselves,” Kerr adds.
 “But what families need to realize is that avoiding conversations about the family’s wealth creates many problems of its own.”

 Kerr says older generations can take some steps to improve communication and, in the process, ensure that younger family members are prepared to take the reins in the future.